 This is this.

 text & graphics with audio, dim. var.

 What was once called intermedia might now be considered early multimedia.
-This project was created with a boom box, a typewriter, pen and ink, a typesetter and a photocopier.
+This project was created with a boom box, a typewriter, pen and ink, and a photocopier.
 Audio is juxtaposed to images and lyrics or instructions.

 "The Baby Slant Step" 1983

 wood, glue, gold paint, 4" x 5" x 9"